Ratified April 26th, 2017 / Amended March 20, 2019

 Section 7.
 Candidacy and Elections

-- Candidates must be nominated by two members in good standing at the general meeting before the election is to be held.
+Candidates must be nominated by five members in good standing, not including themselves, by no later than the last regular meeting before the election is to be held.

 Section 8.
 Acting Officers

 Should an officer leave DSA SF, resign the position, or be removed from office, a special election must be held as soon as feasible to fill the remainder of that officer’s term unless the regular election for that position is already scheduled to be held within 90 days.
 The Steering Committee may, but is not required to, select an acting officer to hold the position until the election.
 If the chapter is not in compliance with the diversity requirement of Section 2 after the original officer’s departure, any acting officer selected must satisfy the diversity requirement, and any special election may be limited to candidates who would satisfy the diversity requirement at issue.